adriy-be/Hassio-Access-Point/README.md

-# Hass.io Access Point
+# Home Assistant Access Point
-Use your hass.io host as a WiFi access point - perfect for off-grid and security focused installations.
+Use your Home Assistant host as a WiFi access point - perfect for off-grid and security focused installations.

+**✨ Updated for Home Assistant OS 16.x and newer hypervisor versions ✨**

 ## Main features
 - Create a WiFi access point with built-in (Raspberry Pi) or external WiFi (USB) cards (using hostapd)